rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sazerac.md

 - Stir with ice for at least 30 seconds to properly dilute and chill the cocktail.
 - Garnish with a lemon peel, making sure to express the oils over the drink before placing it in the glass.

-## Alcohol-free alternative to a Sazerac
+## Alcohol-free alternative to the Sazerac

 A good alcohol-free alternative to the drink Sazerac is the "Sazerac mocktail".
 The mocktail replicates the flavour of the original drink without the use of alcohol.
 It is a blend of black tea, lemon, ginger, aromatic bitters, sugar, and star anise.
 The tea provides a similar flavour profile to the herbal notes of absinthe in the original recipe, while the lemon and ginger add a refreshing citrus kick.
 The aromatic bitters bring in the warmth and complexity, while sugar and star anise provide a sweet and spicy balance.
 This alcohol-free option is perfect for those who want to enjoy the taste of Sazerac without the effects of alcohol.